 Why did they do that?

-The church was experiencing some new and fresh growth with new visitors coming.
+The church was experiencing some new and fresh growth.

 Likewise, their current membership base was experiencing some spiritual growth leading to a personal excitement about the activity of God.

-The combination of the two helped them to see that they were not yet really prepared to receive new visitors in the way they wanted to.
+The combination of these two influences helped the church leadership team to see that they were not yet really prepared to receive new visitors in the way they wanted to.

 They felt overwhelmed and stuck.

 - Where do we start to organize our hospitality program?

 - What are we going to do?